drugis/drugis.org/software/addis1/index.md

 title: ADDIS 1.x
 ---

-Aggregate Data Drug Information System (ADDIS) 1.x is a proof-of-concept system that allows us to simultaneously discover the possibilities of and the requirements on a database of structured clinical trials data.
+Aggregate Data Drug Information System (ADDIS) 1.x is a proof-of-concept system that allowed us to simultaneously discover the possibilities of and the requirements on a database of structured clinical trials data.
 We support the automated discovery and (meta-)analysis of trial data, as well as benefit-risk assessment.

 ### Current status